wangii/AudioStreamer/README.md

 * Play multiple songs (see the `ASPlaylist` class)
 * Automatically perform actions in response to playback events

-## The `iPhoneStreamer` class
+## The `iOSStreamer` class

-The iPhoneStreamer class is a subclass of AudioStreamer which handles possible interruptions to the stream.
+The iOSStreamer class is a subclass of AudioStreamer which handles possible interruptions to the stream.
 These include, but are not limited to:

 * Phone calls (including FaceTime)
 * Siri
 * Playing audio in another app (eg. Music) after the stream has started.

-iPhoneStreamer uses `AVAudioSessionDelegate` so you may handle these interruptions yourself.
+iOSStreamer uses `AVAudioSessionDelegate` so you may handle these interruptions yourself.
 For example, you may want to stop the stream instead of pausing it when playing a livestream.
-AVAudioSession is shared in your app so all you need to do is set the delegate after iPhoneStreamer.
+AVAudioSession is shared in your app so all you need to do is set the delegate after iOSStreamer.

-Despite the name, iPhoneStreamer also works on iPad.

 ## Sample Usage (`AudioStreamer`)